 Alrighty, now that you’ve got everything set up, you can easily change the background of a Zoom call by using the preset templates Zoom gives you.
 Go ahead and:

-How to add background to zoom video: photo
+How to add a photo background to Zoom

 Choosing a photo as your Zoom background is simple.